MostlyEmre/hnn/README.md

 ## About the Paywall feature and the supporting NodeJS Script

 The paywall feature provides archive.is and archive.org URLs for the relevant article.
+But there's an issue.

-### Problem
+### The Problem

 Not every paywalled article is archived on archive.is or archive.or.

-### Solution
+### The Solution

 [HN Paywall Archiver](https://github.com/EmreYYZ/HN-Paywall-Archive) is a NodeJS script I created that checks every new HackerNew post, tries to match the URL with the paywall database, and if matched, the script automatically archives the URL on Archive.is.

 This way, 99% of the posts you see on HNN with the paywall warning will have their archived versions ready when you click on the `Read without Paywall` button (Or the buttons on the post page) to read.

+The script is created to assist HNN.
+But I guess it helps humanity as a side effect by archiving the web.

 ## A bug